 Instead, they undergo review and approval by a smaller technical panel that includes experts in onsite wastewater and stakeholder representation from industry, public health and user communities.
 Protocols are generally developed for smaller industry sectors.

 Product innovations sometimes outpace the standards or regulations required for product acceptance, leaving manufacturers with an excellent product, but an unreceptive marketplace.

-NSF P353 establishes requirements for organically-enhanced granular fertilizer manufacturers that use sewage sludge as a replacement for water.
-Certification verifies that the granular fertilizer product is free of pathogens, is noncombustible and meets the pathogen reduction and metals concentration requirements for Class A conditioned sewage sludge and PFRP requirements of the 40 CFR Part 503 rule.
-We analyze fertilizer samples for metals, combustibility and a variety of pathogens such as bacteria, viruses, spores and parasites, including Helminth ova.
-Additionally, we verify that each facility producing organically-enhanced granular fertilizer adheres to Hazard Analysis and Critical Control Points (HACCP) requirements.
+NSF P353 establishes requirements for organically-enhanced granular fertiliser manufacturers that use sewage sludge as a replacement for water.
+Certification verifies that the granular fertiliser product is free of pathogens, is noncombustible and meets the pathogen reduction and metals concentration requirements for Class A conditioned sewage sludge and PFRP requirements of the 40 CFR Part 503 rule.
+We analyse fertiliser samples for metals, combustibility and a variety of pathogens such as bacteria, viruses, spores and parasites, including Helminth ova.
+Additionally, we verify that each facility producing organically-enhanced granular fertiliser adheres to Hazard Analysis and Critical Control Points (HACCP) requirements.